boostrjs/boostr/README.md

 - `--version`, `-v`: Displays the current Boostr version.
 - `--help`, `-h`: Displays inline help.
 See ["Inline Help"](#inline-help) for details.

-## Web Frontend Commands
+## Web-Frontend Commands

-The web frontend commands are available for all services of type `'web-frontend'`.
+The web-frontend commands are available for all services of type `'web-frontend'`.

 ### `boostr <web-frontend-service> freeze`

-Freezes all the files that are in the `public` directory of your web frontend service.
+Freezes all the files that are in the `public` directory of your web-frontend service.

 Freezing a file means that the file is renamed to match the pattern `<name>-<hash>.immutable.<extension>` where `<name>` is the original file name without its extension, `<hash>` is a hash generated from the contents of the file, and `<extension>` is the original file extension.

-For example, if you have a file named `favicon.png` in the `public` directory of your "frontend" service, running `boostr frontend freeze` will rename the `favicon.png` file to something like `favicon-3NjLR7w1Mu8UAIqq05vVG3.immutable.png`.
+For example, if you have a file named `favicon.png` in the `public` directory of your `'frontend'` service, running `boostr frontend freeze` will rename the `favicon.png` file to something like `favicon-3NjLR7w1Mu8UAIqq05vVG3.immutable.png`.

 When a browser loads a frozen file, it can permanently store it in its cache thanks to a `Cache-Control` header automatically added when your frontend is deployed.